 A Unique Habitat Near Hog Island

-In 1998, the U.S. Army Corps of Engineers planned to dredge 5.6 million cubic yards of the Providence River and dump nearly all of it into the depression, creating a mound 430 acres—roughly 325 football fields—wide and 25 feet thick.
+In 1998, the U.S. Army Corps of Engineers was planning to dredge 5.6 million cubic yards of the Providence River and dump nearly all of it into the depression, creating a mound 430 acres—roughly 325 football fields—wide and 25 feet thick.
 The Corps predicted that the disposal area would recover over time, but Save The Bay and our allies met that prediction with great skepticism.
-The Hog Island habitat is intensively fished, and knowledgeable fishermen point to the site as a critical habitat for juvenile tautog.
+The Hog Island habitat is intensively fished, and knowledgeable fishermen pointed to the site as a critical habitat for juvenile tautog.
 Filling it in would irrevocably jeopardize its value as a temperature refuge.

 The Army Corps plan was met with stiff opposition from Save The Bay, as well as several East Bay communities, fishermen and environmental groups.
-Congressman Patrick Kennedy, Senator John Chafee, and Governor Lincoln Almond joined the rising tide of opposition.
+Senator John Chafee, Congressman Patrick Kennedy, and Governor Lincoln Almond joined the rising tide of opposition.
 “I am gravely concerned about the possible threats to our natural habitat,” said Congressman Kennedy. “…the proposal to dump dredge material into the so-called Hog Island site… is simply unacceptable.”

 New Alternatives, New Policy for Dredge Disposal

 The CAD solution also provided short term relief for marinas, saving them the time and money it would have taken to barge their dredge material out to 69B.
 But CADs did not address the underlying challenge of preventing future “Hog Island” proposals.
-So Save The Bay set out to change dredging policy so that Narragansett Bay would be the absolute last resort for dredge disposal.
+Save The Bay set out to change dredging policy so that Narragansett Bay would be the absolute last resort for dredge disposal.
 A years-long standoff between Save The Bay and the Rhode Island Marine Trades Association ended when the two organizations worked together with the Rhode Island General Assembly to establish, in law, a “hierarchy” of dredge disposal options.
 At the top of the hierarchy was “beneficial use” of dredge material on land, for landfill cover and other projects.
 For example, dredged material was used as a base for the athletic fields of Johnson and Wales University near the Save The Bay Center in Providence